 ... you can complete & submit the Excused Withdrawal Petition to request an Excused Withdrawal (EW) "grade" (instead of receiving a Withdrawal "grade" [W] or a non-passing grade [D, F, or NP]).
 Your instructor can provide more information upon request.
 Supporting documentation is required.

 Class Schedule

-This is provided in a separate "Schedule" document
+This is provided in a separate "Schedule" document which is subject to change (instructor will notify students if/when any change is made)

 Admissions deadlines & enrollment policies that affect this class